 Nutschell Anne Windsor | Founder and President (Head Scribe)

-Nutschell founded the non-profit writing organization Children’s Book Writers of Los Angeles (www.cbw-la.org) in 2010 with the simple hope of sharing writing knowledge with fellow children’s book writers in the area.
+Nutschell founded the Children’s Book Writers of Los Angeles (CBW-LA.org) in 2010 with the hope of sharing knowledge with fellow children’s book writers in the area.
+Following a BA in Psychology from the University of the Philippines (Diliman), Nutschell became an English teacher at Miriam College High School.
+Currently, she is the Creative Writing (Online) and Events Rep for UCLA Extension Writers’ Program.

-A Jane-of-all-Trades, Nutschell’s interests include photography, traveling, sketching, playing the guitar and drums, playing basketball, badminton, billiards, and singing in the shower.
-She also practices the Filipino martial art of Escrima, and bakes yummy desserts.
+A Jane-of-all-Trades, Nutschell’s interests include photography, traveling, sketching, playing the guitar and drums, playing basketball, badminton, billiards and singing in the shower.
+She can be a toughie as shown by her current ranking as Brown 2 Belt in the Filipino martial art of Escrima.
+But mostly, Nutschell is a softie who enjoys watching funny cat videos and baking yummy desserts.

 Lucy Ravitch | Secretary (Second Scribe)